-• Two (2) evaluations are covered per calendar year, including a maximum of one (1) comprehensive evaluation which is limited to once in 12 months.

-- One (1) problem focused exam is covered per calendar year. - Two (2) teeth cleanings (prophylaxis) are covered per calendar year (one additional cleaning is covered during pregnancy and for diabetic patients). - One (1) topical fluoride or fluoride varnish is covered per calendar year. - Two (2) sets of bitewing x-rays are covered per calendar year. - One (1) set of full mouth x-rays or panoramic film is covered every three (3) years. - Replacement of a filling is covered if it is more than two (2) years from the date of original placement. - Replacement of a bridge, crown or denture is covered if it is more than seven (7) years from the date of original placement. - Crown and bridge fees apply to treatment involving five or fewer units when presented in a single treatment plan.
-Additional crown or bridge units, beginning with the sixth unit, are available at the provider's Usual, Customary, and Reasonable (UCR) fee, minus 25%. - Relining and rebasing of dentures is covered once every 24 months. - Soft liner for complete or partial removable denture indirect, limited to one (1) per 12 months. - Retreatment of root canal is covered if it is more than two (2) years from the original treatment. - Root planing or scaling is covered once every 24 months per quadrant. - Scaling in presence of generalized moderate or severe gingival inflammation full mouth, after oral evaluation and in lieu of a covered D1110, limited to once per two years. - Scaling and debridement in the presence of inflammation or mucositis of a single implant, including cleaning of the implant surfaces, without flap entry and closure. - Full mouth debridement is covered once per lifetime. - Procedure Code D4381 is limited to one (1) benefit per tooth for three teeth per quadrant or a total of 12 teeth for all four quadrants per twelve (12) months.
-Must have pocket depths of five (5) millimeters or greater. - Periodontal surgery of any type, including any associated material, is covered once every 36 months per quadrant or surgical site. - Periodontal maintenance after active therapy is covered twice per calendar year, within 24 months after definitive periodontal therapy. - Coronectomy intentional partial tooth removal, once per lifetime. - Teledentistry, synchronous (D9995) or asynchronous (D9996), must be accompanied by a covered procedure.
+- 1. Two (2) evaluations are covered per calendar year per patient including a maximum of one (1) comprehensive evaluation which is limited to once in 12 months. - 2.
+One (1) problem focused exam is covered per calendar year per patient. - 3.
+Two (2) teeth cleanings (prophylaxis) are covered per calendar year per patient (one additional cleaning is covered during pregnancy and for diabetic patients). - 4.
+One (1) topical fluoride or fluoride varnish is covered per calendar year per patient. - 5.
+Two (2) sets of bitewing x-rays are covered per calendar year per patient. - 6.
+One (1) set of full mouth x-rays or panoramic x-ray is covered every three (3) years per patient. - 7.
+One (1) application of caries arresting medicament per primary tooth is covered per lifetime. - 8.
+Replacement of a filling is covered if it is more than two (2) years from the date of original placement. - 9.
+Replacement of a bridge, crown or denture is covered if it is more than seven (7) years from the date of original placement. - 10.
+Crown and bridge fees apply to treatment involving five or fewer units when presented in a single treatment plan. - 11.
+Relining and rebasing of dentures is covered once every 24 months per patient. - 12.
+Soft liner for complete or partial denture indirect, limited to one (1) per 12 months. - 13.
+Retreatment of root canal is covered if it is more than two (2) years from the original treatment. - 14.
+Root planing or scaling is covered once every 24 months per quadrant per patient. - 15.
+Scaling in presence of generalized moderate or severe gingival inflammation full mouth, after oral evaluation and in lieu of a covered D1110, limited to once per two years. - 16.
+Full mouth debridement is covered once per lifetime per patient. - 17.
+Procedure Code D4381 is limited to one (1) benefit per tooth for three teeth per quadrant or a total of 12 teeth for all four quadrants per twelve (12) months.
+Must have pocket depths of five (5) millimeters or greater. - 18.
+Periodontal surgery of any type, including any associated material, is covered once every 36 months per quadrant or surgical site per patient. - 19.
+Periodontal maintenance after active therapy is covered twice per calendar year, within 24 months after definitive periodontal therapy. - 20.
+Coronectomy intentional partial tooth removal, once per lifetime. - 21.
+Teledentistry, synchronous (D9995) or asynchronous (D9996), must be accompanied by a covered procedure.